David Curl Counselling

 There are as many reasons for accessing counselling as there are people - including persistent low mood, anxiety, life changes, relationship problems, and personal development (being the best you can be).

 I have worked with older teenagers and adults on a range of concerns; over the last ten years, much of my work has been with mums, dads, and carers - whom I've talked with through my work for youth charities, schools, Children's Centres etc, about family concerns - which can take as many different forms as contemporary families do.

 As more than one parent has said to me: "they don't come with instructions, do they?"
-They certainly don't - and there's often no one-size-fits-all easy answer from a parenting book, either: sometimes the best way is through the open-ended search for answers and perspectives that counselling can provide.
+They certainly don't - and there's often no one-size-fits-all easy answer from a parenting book, either, useful though these can be: sometimes it can really help to talk with someone with experience of offering counselling in this area.

-I have also worked with young adults (age 16 to approx. 21) through work with colleges, young people's housing providers etc. These years can be times of excitement and opportunity, but they can be times of great challenge also - I have a naturally relaxed, empathic, non-judgmental style, a good track record, and I enjoy working with this age group.
+I have also counselled young adults through my work with colleges, young people's housing providers etc. These years can be times of excitement and opportunity, but they can be times of great challenge also - I have a naturally relaxed, empathic, non-judgmental style, and a good track record.

 I wish you well with your search for appropriate help and support, and I look forward to hearing from you if you decide to contact me.